wenhanfeng/wenhanfeng.github.io/_notes/Public/City size based scaling of the urban internal nodes layout.md

 <img src="../assets/img/s-p1.png" width="100%">

-*Visualization of the datasets used in this study. a) The division of Shandong province into 95 cities; b) Spatial pattern of three types of datasets of Qingdao; c) Spatial pattern of all the datasets of Qingdao. © OpenStreetMap contributors.*
+*Fig 1.
+Visualization of the datasets used in this study. a) The division of Shandong province into 95 cities; b) Spatial pattern of three types of datasets of Qingdao; c) Spatial pattern of all the datasets of Qingdao. © OpenStreetMap contributors.*

 **Study Area**